BonagiriSahithya/movie-recommendation-system/README.md

 ### 3. Run the Notebook

-Open the notebook in Jupyter:
+Launch the notebook in Jupyter:

 ```bash
 jupyter notebook movie-recommendation.ipynb